 By Victoria Wallace, MESM '21

-Could yeast or bacteria be the sustainable protein alternative protein that the aquaculture industry has been looking for?
-Unfortunately, there's no straightforward answer.
+Protein-rich meals, however, are just one of many ingredients in a livestock feed.
 Salmon feed is formulated to meet the fish’s nutritional needs and promote rapid growth.
 Microorganisms would only be one part of this formulation, and other ingredients have their own environmental impacts.

 Because other ingredients contribute to the life cycle assessment, the research team had different results when comparing meals to feeds.
 Microbe-based protein meals decrease the environmental impact of the feed as a whole, but the impacts of other ingredients outweigh these benefits.
 “It’s another layer of information,” Couture says.
 “Yes, using these alternative proteins does decrease the environmental impacts of salmon feeds, but there’s still work to do with the other ingredients.”

 Microbial protein sources are not currently being used in industrial salmon feeds.
 “The hold-up is scale, and not being able to produce enough efficiently,” Couture explains.
 That said, the aquaculture industry is growing and, along with it, the demand for feed.
 Ideally, the aquaculture industry would use a specific type of microbial protein meal, formulated especially for fish.
 Fish feed companies would prefer it this way—to avoid competition with industries that make food for humans, pets, and other animals.

 Considering the pressure on industries, human population growth, and the rising demand for meat, it may be only a matter of time until yeast-fed salmon hit the seafood section.
 And it might not just be salmon; microbial genomes can be changed meet the nutritional needs other farm-raised animals, as well.
 Even if the meat and fish industries grow, it’s possible that future feed formulations will be more environmentally friendly.
 We may not all need to be vegetarians, after all.